StianNOR/Homelab/README.md

 ## Simplify and beautify your Linux terminal experience with this handy script. :sparkles:
 <br><br>

-### The script supports Linux distros using these package managers: ✅
+The script supports Linux distros using these package managers: ✅
+<br><br>
 | Package Manager | Distro |
 |---------|----------------|
 | APT     | Debian, Ubuntu, LinuxMint, PopOS, Deepin, etc  |